makerjose/spring-microservices-with-rabbitmq/README.md

 ## Overview

 This project demonstrates a microservices-based architecture using Spring Boot, RabbitMQ, and Docker Compose.
-It includes three microservices—**Product**, **Order**, and **Email**—designed for an e-commerce application.
+It includes three microservices **Product**, **Order**, and **Email** designed for an e-commerce application.
 These services communicate with each other via RabbitMQ to handle events such as product orders, customer notifications, and other actions across the application.
 The RabbitMQ integration allows real-time event streaming between microservices, showcasing the asynchronous communication model.

 ## Folder Structure